ogganh/FlappyBirdUnity/README.md

 # FlappyBirdJava
 An attempt to make a Flappy Bird game.
-The purpose is more about learning Java then actually making a video game.
+The purpose is more about developing programming skills rather then actually making a video game.